 Most Singer sewing machines use oil.

-We talked about the reasons to oil and clean your sewing machine regularly and on time.
+We talked about the reasons for oiling and cleaning your sewing machine regularly and on time.

-You don’t do it for nothing – you do it to make your machine works perfectly.
+You don’t do it for anything – you do it to make your machine works perfectly.

 When you clean it and oil it on time it will be more effective, productive and it will run more quietly.